 06 October 2017 - 23 June 2018

-Continuing CIMA’s practice of introducing work by contemporary artists into its exhibitions, the paintings will be shown alongside select sculptures by Louise Bourgeois (1911–2010).
-The pairing will highlight the two artists’ shared interest in exploring complicated familial relationships and experiences of childhood, as well as their grounding in a Surrealist Parisian context.
+Continuing CIMA’s practice of introducing work by contemporary artists into its exhibitions, the installation will also feature select sculptures and prints by French-American artist Louise Bourgeois (1911–2010).
+This juxtaposition will bring to the fore the two artists’ commonalities, including their flirtation with Surrealism, a shared interest in the subconscious, and, most significantly, the profound influence that familial relations had on their respective artistic imagery.

 For press queries and image requests:

 Ennis | O’Brien

 With the patrocinio of: